Quality features of air sports helmets to look out for:

 The CE EN 966 norm does not require a chin guard.
 In order to prevent tooth and jaw injuries, a chin guard is nevertheless recommended not only for hangglider but also for paraglider pilots.
 The chin guard of air sports helmets should, however, not significantly limit the field of vision.
 In consideration of the danger of collisions in the air, you should pay attention to a corresponding design.

 Helmets made from ABS thermoplastic degrade under UV radiation.
 Even if high-quality UV-stabilizied ABS is used, a replacement of the helmet after 3 to 4 years is recommended.
 Helmets with an outer shell made from fiber-reinforced two-component plastics (No Limit and Insider), in contrast, are not only considerably more robust but also almost non-aging.

 Helmets with a full textile interior lining in fixed sizes offer the best fit and maximum wearing comfort.
 Adjustable headbands are rather suitable for bicycle helmets where good air ventilation is crucial.

 Important for spectacle wearers: The interior lining of the helmet should allow putting glasses on after the helmet is in place.

 Wait a minute!

-Want to stay informed about our promotions and the new gear we get in?
+Do you want to stay informed about our promotions and the new gear we get?